beomhui/Harmful-Algal-Bloom-Prediction-Models/README.md

 > **Chlorophyll-a integrated prediction model**

-`Chlorophyll-a integrated prediction model.ipynb` is create the integrated prediction model to predict chlorophyll-a concentrations of 29 water-quality monitoring station.    `Predict chlorophyll-a concentration.ipynb` `Comparison model.ipynb`
+`Chlorophyll-a integrated prediction model.ipynb` creates and trains the integrated prediction model applied a total of eight time-steps.
+In addition, `Predict chlorophyll-a concentration.ipynb` generates graphs for the prediction and observed values of 29 water-quality monitoring stations.
+Moreover, `Comparison model.ipynb` creates and trains the LSTM model for comparison.